YOU DON’T KNOW HOW LUCKY YOU ARE

 An adoptee recounts his lifelong odyssey navigating the secretive world of American adoption to highlight the public health and personal impacts of the institution on millions of Americans.

 Nearly 50 years after he was relinquished for adoption, Rudy Owens learned how fortunate life can be.
 In 2014 in San Diego, Owens met his biological half-sister for the first time.
 That meeting inspired Owens to tell his adoption story set against the larger adoption narrative that has impacted millions of adoptees, their birth parents, and their collective biological and adoptive families.
-Owens’ autobiography offers insights on the widespread American institution of adoption, a national social engineering experiment that remains mired in discriminatory laws and partisan politics, not equality and fairness.
+Owens’ story offers insights on the widespread American institution of adoption, a national social engineering experiment that remains mired in discriminatory laws and partisan politics, not equality and fairness.

 Owens’ lifelong journey as an adoptee unravels the controversies and complexities of adoption.
 That adventure started in the mid-1960s, with his birth in a Detroit hospital created to serve socially scorned single mothers and place their infants for adoption.
 Twenty-four years later, he finally met his birth family and learned of his biological family history.
 It would take another quarter century and a bitter legal battle for the State of Michigan to release his sealed birth certificate that it illegally held for decades.
 During his quest, Owens spoke to a court official who repeatedly denied him his records during his records search, the doctor who delivered him at the height of adoption boom era, and Michigan officials who enforced the state’s outdated adoption laws that deny Michigan adoptees equal legal rights.